 An 18th-century printing press, where John Dunlap, the printer of the American Declaration of Independence, and James Wilson, grandfather of President Woodrow Wilson, learnt their trade.
 There is a collection of 19th-century hand-printing machines, as well as an audio-visual display.
 The former stationer’s shop is now a local museum run by Strabane District Council.
 Gray's Printing Press features exhibits related to: personalities, industry and decorative and applied art.
 Key themes, people and exhibits in the museum include: 18thc printing press and stationers.

 We don't have any images of this museum yet.

-Please check the National Trust website before visiting.
+Please check website before visiting.

 Your review helps other people learn about great and less great museums.
 If you've visited this museum, you can write your review below.
 Please pay attention to our content guidelines before you post your review.

 We will never post any messages without your permission.